- Download our Moving to Argentina Guide (PDF)

-The seasons in Argentina are the same in all four locations.
-Summer typically starts in December, moving into autumn in April, transitioning into winter in June and finally changing into spring in September.
-While the south is characterised by cold temperatures and howling wind, the north is sub-tropical and receives heavy rainfall.
+Argentina has four distinct seasons.
+Summer typically starts in December, moving into autumn in March, transitioning into winter in June and finally changing into spring in September.
+While the south is characterised by cold temperatures and howling wind, the north is subtropical and receives heavy rainfall.

 Expats living in Argentina will find the varied climate makes certain parts of the country more attractive during different times of the year.
 The Lake District, Mendoza and Córdoba are fantastic in autumn when the leaves begin to change and the crowds begin to thin.
-Alternatively, Buenos Aires is something special in spring with the jacarandas in bloom and the weariness of winter fading away.
+Alternatively, Buenos Aires is something special in spring, with the jacarandas in bloom and the gloom of winter fading away.

 Patagonia and the south are best in summer, whereas the north is most bearable in winter.